sanyal06/aws-labs-1/SAA-Lab01.md

 _Did you notice that your MyBastionHost and MyWebServer have got public IPs and public DNS while MyDBServer has not, why?_
 _Why are all instances running in the same AZ?_

 Try browsing the public DNS/IP of the web server, does it open?
-No it should not, because you have restricted the port 80's traffic only to the LoadBalancer in the security group of this instance.
+Yes, because you have opened the traffic on port 80 from anywhere.
+Ideally it should be open only to the traffic coming from the load balancer, we will do that in next lab.

-For time being, allow http access from anywhere in the SG then you should be able to browse the sample app you just installed through the userdata script.

-Consider that you created an instance and configured your app on it.
-You can also save this as a template so that you will not have to start from scratch for further creation of same server.

-Select the MyWebServer - Instance dropdown - Image - Create image.
-Give a name as MyWebAMI-V1.0

-This image will be visible under "MyAMI" section later.

 #### Activity 06 - Verifying the connectivity